-- Rooms you don’t visit very regularly.
+- Rooms you don’t visit very frequently.

-- Rooms with hot and cold spots.
+- Spaces with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older residences that don’t have ductwork due to radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs

 From helping you pick the best model to expertly installing it, our specialists at Farnell Mechanical, Inc. can take care of all your mini-split installation needs.
 Call us at 334-524-2458 right away to find out how a mini-split system can make your residence cozier and to request your free estimate!